CelesNeba/Financial-ETL-pipeline-and-dashboard/README.md

 ### Outcome/business value:

-A single analytics pipeline and interactive dashboards that let product, risk, and finance teams explore revenue, transaction trends, risk (fraud), and customer health, enabling targeted retention campaigns, fraud mitigation, and more profitable product prioritization.
+An automated analytics pipeline and interactive dashboards that let product, risk, and finance teams explore revenue, transaction trends, risk (fraud), and customer health, enabling targeted retention campaigns, fraud mitigation, and more profitable product prioritization.

 ### Tools & Technology Stack
 *   Jupyter Notebook: Used for initial data exploration, analysis, and prototyping.
-*   Prefect: Orchestrates the ETL pipeline, ensuring reliable and repeatable data workflows.
+*   Windows task scheduler: Orchestrates the ETL pipeline, ensuring reliable and repeatable data workflows.
 *   dbt Core (with MySQL): Performs data transformations, cleaning, and modeling within the MySQL data warehouse.
 *   MySQL: Serves as the primary data warehouse, storing both raw and transformed data.
 *   Tableau Public: Creates interactive dashboards and visualizations for data exploration and presentation.